Customer cost

-Customer cost refers not only to the price of a product, but it also encompasses the purchase costs, use costs and the post-use costs.
-Purchase costs consist of the cost of searching for a product, gathering information about the product and the cost of obtaining that information.
-Usually, the highest use costs arise for durable goods that have a high demand on resources, such as energy or water, or those with high maintenance costs.
-Post-use costs encompass the costs for collecting, storing and disposing of the product once the item has been discarded.
+Customer cost refers to the price of a product and also includes purchase costs, use costs, and post-use costs.
+Purchase costs involve the expenses associated with searching for a product, gathering information about it, and acquiring that information.
+Typically, the highest use costs are associated with durable goods that have a high demand for resources, such as energy or water, or those with significant maintenance costs.
+Post-use costs include the expenses related to collecting, storing, and disposing of the product after it has been discarded.